rishabhchhillar/Dog-Breed-Classifier/README.md

 However, once a model is trained then a normal CPU can be used for the prediction and you will have an answer within some seconds.

+## Using Different Images
+To test the pipeline with your own images, you can create a folder named 'test_images' in the same directory as of the jupyter notebook, and put any and as many images you wish to test in it.
+This process will be in accordance to the current code and it need not be modified.

 ## Authors

 * **Rishabh Chhillar**